The Poisson-Gaussian Mixture Process: A Flexible and Robust Approach for Non-Gaussian Geostatistical Modeling: Abstract

 \section{Abstract}

-This paper proposes a novel family of geostatistical models to account for features that cannot be properly accommodated by traditional Gaussian processes.
-The family is specified hierarchically and combines the infinite-dimensional dynamics of Gaussian processes with that of any multivariate continuous distribution.
-This combination is stochastically defined through a latent Poisson process and the new family is called the Poisson-Gaussian Mixture Process - POGAMP.
-Whilst the attempt of defining geostatistical processes by assigning some arbitrary continuous distribution to be the finite-dimension distributions usually leads to non-valid processes, the finite-dimensional distributions of the POGAMP can be arbitrarily close to any continuous distribution and still define a valid process.
-Formal results to establish the existence and some important properties of the POGAMP, such as absolute continuity with respect to a Gaussian process measure, are provided.
-Also, an MCMC algorithm is carefully devised to perform Bayesian inference when the POGAMP is discretely observed in some space domain. {\it Key Words}: Heavy tails; MCMC; Skewness; Poisson process.
+This paper introduces a novel family of geostatistical models designed to capture complex features beyond the reach of traditional Gaussian processes.
+The proposed family, termed the Poisson-Gaussian Mixture Process (POGAMP), is hierarchically specified, combining the infinite-dimensional dynamics of Gaussian processes with any multivariate continuous distribution.
+This combination is stochastically defined by a latent Poisson process, allowing the POGAMP to define valid processes with finite-dimensional distributions that can approximate any continuous distribution.
+Unlike other non-Gaussian geostatistical models that may fail to ensure validity of the processes by assigning arbitrary finite-dimensional distributions, the POGAMP preserves essential probabilistic properties crucial for both modeling and inference.
+We establish formal results regarding the existence and properties of the POGAMP, highlighting its robustness and flexibility in capturing complex spatial patterns.
+To support practical applications, a carefully designed MCMC algorithm is developed for Bayesian inference when the POGAMP is discretely observed over some spatial domain.